benhutchinson/Oodls/README.md

 ###Team Policies
-We are aiming to be in around 9.30am, starting the day with a 'stand-up' meeting and taking lunch as a proper break around 12.30.
-We are very keen to have a well-tested product and want to follow a test-driven-development process.
-We want to celebrate little victories and milestones and have some fun.
+We all got in for 9.30am and started the day with a 'stand-up' meeting and took lunch as a proper break around 12.30.
+We aimed to follow test-driven-development philosophies where it was possible and sensible.

 [](#team)<a name="team"></a>